OSHA Proposes $300K in Penalties Against Ohio Flooring Manufacturer for Exposing Employees to Amputation Hazards

 - Failing to provide adequate personal protective equipment to workers.

-OSHA requires employers to provide safe and healthful working conditions for employees by continuously monitoring workplace procedures and processes to ensure they are adequate, effective, and employees are trained adequately on the use of such procedures and associated equipment.
-On the same lines, machines that expose workers to injuries must be properly guarded.
+OSHA requires employers to provide safe and healthful working conditions for employees by continuously monitoring workplace procedures and processes to ensure they are adequate, effective, and employees are given adequate training on the use of such procedures and associated equipment.
+Along the same lines, machines that expose workers to injuries must be also be properly guarded, using appropriate machine guard equipment.

 OSHA’s Machine Guarding webpage provides valuable information on requirements for protecting workers from machine hazards that can cause amputations, crushed fingers or hands, and other injuries.